 - Send Closed Email: This setting will force TeamSupport to send a specific email message to you customers when a ticket is closed.
 The template for this email can be customized by going to Admin->Email and editing the template for “Ticket Closed”.
 Please Note: This setting applies to the “Ticket Closed” email only.
 To prevent Ticket Closed and Status Update emails from being sent when a closed status is selected, you must set “Send Closed Email” = False AND “Disable ticket status update emails” = True.
 The “Disable ticket status update emails” is found under Admin -> My Company -> General Tab.
 By default, a Ratings message is embedded in your Closed Email template.

 - Email Response: This field can be “True” for only one of your statuses, and you might choose to call this status “Customer Replied”.
-If a customer updates a ticket that has a status other than your “New” status (which is the first status in your list) either via email reply or from the Hub, it will get updated to this status.
+If a customer updates a ticket that has a status other than your default status (described above) either via email reply or from the Hub, it will get updated to this status.
 Oftentimes a customer will submit a ticket, and then reply quickly back to the confirmation email before your team has a chance to respond to the ticket.
-For this reason, if a ticket is in the “New” status, and a customer replies, the status will not be updated.
+For this reason, if a ticket is in the default status, and a customer replies, the status will not be updated.
 This email response status is important because it will indicate that a customer is waiting for your response.
-You may also wish to capture metrics on this status, and the “New” status, to determine how long your customers wait to hear back from your Support team.
+You may also wish to capture metrics on this status, and the default status, to determine how long your customers wait to hear back from your Support team.

 - Pause SLA: If you will be using the SLA feature, you may want to pause the timer on the SLA on certain statuses.
 For example, you may not want to include time spent where you are waiting for a response from a customer.
 In this example, you may have a status called “Pending Customer Reply” which has the Pause SLA box checked.